ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-measurement-values-map}
 ## The measurement-map and measurement-values-map Containers

 On of the targets (range) that a triple-map can point to in order to associate it with a module (domain) is the measurement-map.
-This map is used to provide reference measurements values that can be compared with Evidence Claim values or Endorsements and endorsed values from other sources than the corresponding CoRIM. `measurement-map` comes with a measurment key that identifies the type of measurement with via a OID reference or a UUID. `measurement-values-map` contains the actual measurements associated with the module(s).
-Byte strings with corresponding bitmasks that highlights which bits in the byte string are used as reference measurements or endorsement are located in `raw-value-group`.
+This map is used to provide reference measurements values that can be compared with Evidence Claim values or Endorsements and endorsed values from other sources than the corresponding CoRIM. `measurement-map` comes with a measurement key that identifies the type of measurement with via a OID reference or a UUID. `measurement-values-map` contains the actual measurements associated with the module(s).
+Byte strings with corresponding bit masks that highlights which bits in the byte string are used as reference measurements or endorsement are located in `raw-value-group`.
 The members of `measurement-values-map` provide well-defined and well-scoped semantics for reference measurement or endorsements with respect to a given module instance, class, or group.
 This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~~ CDDL
 measurement-map = {